EarthObservationSimulator/instrupy/docs/passive_optical_scanner_model_desc.rst

    pointingOption, :ref:`pointing_opt_json_obj`, , List of orientations to which the instrument axis can be maneuvered. dataRate, float, Mega-bits per s, Rate of data recorded during nominal operations. scanTechnique, string, ,Scanning technique.
 Accepted values are ":code:`PUSHBROOM`" or ":code:`WHISKBROOM`" or ":code:`MATRIX_IMAGER`". numberDetectorRows, integer, ,Number of detector rows (along the Y-axis of the SENOR_BODY_FIXED frame).
-If the SENSOR_BODY_FIXED frame is aligned to the NADIR_POINTING frame, this direction corresponds to the along-track direction. numberDetectorCols, integer, ,Number of detector columns (along the X-axis of the SENOR_BODY_FIXED frame).
-If the SENSOR_BODY_FIXED frame is aligned to the NADIR_POINTING frame, this direction corresponds to the cross-track direction.
+If the SENSOR_BODY_FIXED frame is aligned to the NADIR_POINTING frame this direction corresponds to the along-track direction. numberDetectorCols, integer, ,Number of detector columns (along the X-axis of the SENOR_BODY_FIXED frame).
+If the SENSOR_BODY_FIXED frame is aligned to the NADIR_POINTING frame this direction corresponds to the cross-track direction.
    Fnum, float, ,F-number/ F# of lens. focalLength, float, meters, Focal length of lens. operatingWavelength, float, meters, Center operating wavelength.